 Behind The Scenes

-Hi, my name is Becky.
-I created Sheltie Planet in 2008 when I fell in love with my first Sheltie puppy, Howard.
-Since then, we've taken on a second furry critter named Piper.
-Together they are the fluffiest, noisiest, cutest, and silliest dogs in town.
+Hi, I'm Becky.
+I started Sheltie Planet in 2008 after falling in love with a Sheltie puppy named Howard.
+That's right, in our house, the dogs get human names.
+Since then, I've also fallen head over heels with his brother, Piper.
+Together they are the fluffiest, noisiest, cutest, silliest dogs in town.

 Perhaps we weren't destined for a Sheltie after all.

-Then a few days later, I got the call.
-One of her buyers had taken a bad fall and was in no condition to take on a new puppy.
-"Toes" was now available if we still wanted him.
+But a few days later, I got the call.
+One of the new owners had had a bad fall and would wait for her next puppy.
+"Toes" was now available.
 And that is how we met this little guy.

-This is my first Sheltie puppy on the day we met.
+Here he is on the day we met.
 Surely the cutest creature I have ever known.
 The breeder had nicknamed him Toes because he had little white socks on each paw.
 Later that day we decided to give him the modest name of Howard Woofington Moon.
 I hope you agree it was 100% appropriate.

 Soon, we started taking Howard for daily walks along the beach.
 Even as a delicate little puppy dog, he loved to bound up to much bigger dogs, and didn't hesitate to run up to strangers to say hello.
-This was definitely not the "shy Sheltie" I had read about.
+This was definitely not the "shy Sheltie" I had read about - far from it.

 Howard Gets Bigger